statamic/v2-docs/content/collections/fieldtypes/yaml.md

 ---
 title: YAML
 overview: >
-  A code editor set to YAML mode to help you write and store raw data as, you guessted it, YAML.
+  A code editor set to YAML mode to help you write and store raw data as, you guessed it, YAML.
 Want to [learn more about YAML?](/yaml) Want us to say YAML again?
 image: /assets/fieldtypes/yaml.jpg
 options:
   -